clearlysid/rustymotion/README.md

 ## Closing

-Thanks for checking out this project.
-I made this hack (again) over some sleepless nights.
-It is not intended for production, nor can I offer any support for it.
-I just hope to present this as a POC to the [Remotion team](https://github.com/remotion-dev) and hopefully spark some new ideas.
+Thanks for checking out this project!
+I made this hack (again) over a sleepless night or two.
+It is not intended for production nor can I offer any support for it.
+Just leaving it here as a POC for the [Remotion team](https://github.com/remotion-dev) and others to hopefully spark some new ideas.

-I unfortunately can't take reponsibility of getting this working in your setup at the moment — but I'm happy to answer any questions or have on it over on [Twitter](https://twitter.com/clearlysid) or the Remotion Discord.
+Happy to answer questions/queries over on [Twitter](https://twitter.com/clearlysid) or the Remotion Discord.
 See you there! 👋

-PS — this is a different approach than what I did initially, you can check out my first attempt at this using [wry](https://github.com/clearlysid/wry) crate in the `wry` branch.
-Please refer to that branch's `readme` for more info.
+PS: this is a new approach.
+You might like to check out my first attempt at this using [Wry](https://github.com/clearlysid/wry) in the `wry` branch.
+Refer to the `readme` there for more info.